gemc/docs/webPage/source/documentation/hitDefinition.rst

 - pth=1mm: only secondary electrons of ~700 ev or higher will be produced.
 - pth=0.1mm: only secondary electrons of ~150 ev or higher will be produced.

-Depending on the e.m. physics list precision, pth=0.1mm could yield same resulsts as pth=1mm.
+Depending on the e.m. physics list precision, pth=0.1mm could yield same resulsts as pth=1mm: if the threshold is smaller than free range path of a particle, lowering won't affect results.

 .. figure:: prodThreshold.png
 	:width: 90%